joshua-hill/FacialEmotion/README.md

 Future Changes:
   Model Training:
   - Test new architectures
-  - Batch the data using Data Loaders/Datasets instead of arrays so the training time decreases

   Model Application:
   - Track the face using openCV so a higher quality image can be put into the model